DeclanChidlow/vale.rocks/src/posts/why-write.md

 ## Precision and Craftsmanship

-> "Reading maketh a full man; conference a ready man; and writing an exact man." \
+> Reading maketh a full man; conference a ready man; and writing an exact man. \
 > — Francis Bacon

 Words are precise -- or at least they can be.
 They can be left vague or wielded with unambiguous precision.
-They can be revised and altered at my will, and words can be chosen with care when writing in a way they can't in speech.
+They can be revised and altered at will, and chosen with care when writing in a way they can't in speech.
 Writing permits me to articulate thought with far greater precision than would be possible on the fly.
 Well-written words possess a certain sharpness; they can effectively deconstruct a complex issue or carefully construct a nuanced argument.

 Words remain extremely flexible and adaptable -- one must only look to puns, metaphor, and the fluidity of language for evidence of this.

 ## Accessibility

-> "The power of the Web is in its universality.
-Access by everyone regardless of disability is an essential aspect." \
+> The power of the Web is in its universality.
+Access by everyone regardless of disability is an essential aspect. \
 > — Tim Berners-Lee

 Writing also has huge benefits that places it head and shoulders above other mediums as far as my needs are concerned.
 Other mediums such as audio and video are fantastic for a lot of things but require specific technologies and bandwidth.
 For conveying complex knowledge and information, text is king.
 The written word is remarkably adaptable and inherently inclusive, especially on the web.

 Text is minuscule in file size -- it requires minimal data and is thus easily accessible on older machines and slower networks.
 Text is the universal language of the internet [^2] and computing.
 It can be displayed on almost any device, with any operating system, using countless applications, making the content truly portable.

 The very structure of written language makes it seamlessly compatible with assistive technologies.
-Crucially, regardless of whether someone is reading the text visually, listening to it via a screen reader, consuming it through braille, or interacting with it another way, they are receiving the exact same core content and message.
-This stands in contrast to visual media where alternative text or audio descriptions might provide information about the content but can't possible emulate the content itself in its primary form.
+Crucially, regardless of whether someone is reading the text visually, listening to it via a screen reader, consuming it through braille, or interacting with it some other way, they are receiving the exact same core content and message.
+This stands in contrast to visual media where alternative text or audio descriptions might provide information about the content but can't faithfully emulate the content itself in its primary form.

 This fundamental adaptability ensures that the ideas I wish to share are available through multiple modalities, catering to a wider range of needs and preferences without diluting or changing the message.
-This makes writing, in my view, one of the most democratising, accessible, and _spreadable_ forms of communication available today.
+This makes writing, in my view, one of the most democratising, accessible, and _spreadable_ forms of communication available.

 ## Regarding AI